🔖 6 min read

 Having the Right Tools

-These essential tools are enough especially for beginners, but Bonsai masters may have more specialized tools fit for their level of skill.
+These essential tools are enough especially for beginners, but Bonsai masters may have more specialised tools fit for their level of skill.

 Enjoying Bonsai Outside Japan